truebelief/artemis_treescaling/README.md

 **<3>** In addition, install the necessary Python libraries:

-`python -m pip install numpy numpy-indexed numpy_groupies commentjson laspy[lazrs] timm`
+`python -m pip install numpy numpy-indexed numpy_groupies commentjson laspy[lazrs] timm tqdm gpytorch`

 *I find it frustrating when programmers overuse dependencies for mere convenience, rather than for functional efficiency.
 It's also bothersome when they focus more on showcasing their coding skills through excessive code refactorization, but are blind to practical demands and real-world challenges.